gluesql/gluesql/README.md

 ![Rust](https://github.com/gluesql/gluesql/workflows/Rust/badge.svg)

 ## SQL Database Engine as a Library
-GlueSQL is a SQL database library written in Rust.
+GlueSQL is a SQL database library written in Rust, it provides parser ([sql-parser](https://github.com/ballista-compute/sqlparser-rs)), execution layer, and an optional storage ([sled](https://github.com/spacejam/sled)).
-You can use GlueSQL itself, or it's also quite easy to make your own SQL database using GlueSQL.
+Developers can use GlueSQL to build their own SQL databases or they can simply use GlueSQL as an embedded SQL database using default storage.

 ## Standalone Mode
 You can simply use GlueSQL as an embedded SQL database, GlueSQL provides [sled](https://github.com/spacejam/sled, "sled") as a default storage engine.